A unified construction of all the hypergeometric and basic hypergeometric families of orthogonal polynomial sequences: Introduction

 \section{Introduction}

 Among the families of orthogonal polynomial sequences the hypergeometric and basic hypergeometric families are certainly some of the most important and have been extensively studied for a long time.
-See \cite{Ism} and \cite{Hyp}.
+See \cite{GasRa}, \cite{Ism}, and \cite{Hyp}.
 In the present paper, we present a construction of a class $\cH$ of orthogonal polynomial sequences that includes all the hypergeometric and basic hypergeometric families.
-We find first the polynomial solutions of certain generalized difference equation of first order, which is determined by three sequences of numbers, and then we show that when the three sequences satisfy certain difference equations the polynomial solutions are orthogonal.
+Our construction depends on three sequences of numbers, one of them determines a Newton basis for the space of polynomials, and the other two sequences determine a linear operator on the space on polynomials defined by its action on the Newton basis.
+The eigenfunctions of the operator form a polynomial sequence.
+If the three sequences satisfy certain difference equations and their initial terms are related in a suitable way then the sequence of polynomial eigenfunctions satisfies a three-term recurrence relation and it is orthogonal with respect to a positive measure, or with respect to a moments functional.

-We obtain explicit expressions for the coefficients of the orthogonal polynomials and for the generalized moments with respect to a basis of Newton type of the space of polynomials.
-We also obtain explicit formulas for the coefficients of the three-term recurrence relation satisfied by the polynomial sequences in $\cH$.
+We obtain explicit expressions for the coefficients of the orthogonal polynomials and for the generalized moments with respect to the Newton basis.
+We also obtain explicit formulas for the coefficients of the three-term recurrence relation satisfied by the polynomial sequences of eigenfunctions in $\cH$.
 We have verified that $\cH$ contains all the 15 families in the Askey scheme and all the 29 families in the $q$-Askey scheme.
-The coefficients of the normalized recurrence relation satisfied by each family can be obtained by substitution of suitable values of the parameters in our general formulas for coefficients of the recurrence relations satisfied by the elements of $\cH$.
+The coefficients of the normalized three-term recurrence relation satisfied by each family can be obtained by substitution of suitable values of the parameters in our general formulas for the coefficients of the recurrence relations satisfied by the elements of $\cH$.
+The only cases that require taking a limit of one of the parameters are the Hermite and the continuous $q$-Hermite polynomials.

-We present some examples of cases in which the generalized difference equation of first order becomes the usual second order differential or difference equations used to characterize some families of orthogonal polynomial sequences.
+We present some examples of cases in which the generalized difference equation of first order becomes the usual second order differential or difference equation or $q$-difference equation used to characterize some families of orthogonal polynomial sequences.